xantharl/tidal_shuffle_collection/readme.md

 3. Favorited Artists
     - Takes Artist's top tracks, limited by `favorite_artists.top_tracks`
     - Can be disabled by setting `favorite_artists.top_tracks` to 0

+# Future Plans
+Album caching or multithreading - Unless there's a better way I haven't found, you have to hit `album/id/tracks` for each album.
+This can take quite some time in large libraries.